jpgninja/seed-to-sale/README.md

 * `Transactions`
   * **Cannabis Received**
-    a. the `name` of the person from whom it was received;
+    - the `name` of the person from whom it was received;
-    a. the `address` of the site at which it was received;
+    - the `address` of the site at which it was received;
-    a. the `datetime` on which it was received; and
+    - the `datetime` on which it was received; and
-    a. an indication of `which substance` was received, as well as the following information:
+    - an indication of `which substance` was received, as well as the following information:
-      a. in the case of `fresh` or `dried marihuana` or `cannabis oil`:
+      - in the case of `fresh` or `dried marihuana` or `cannabis oil`:
         * the `quantity` and
         * `brand name`, where applicable
-      a. in the case of cannabis `other` than cannabis referred to in subparagraph, its:
+      - in the case of cannabis `other` than cannabis referred to in subparagraph, its:
         * the `quantity`,
         * the `description`,
         * the `intended use` and,